 With statistics, you can see how your rentals are performing on different levels.
-Rentman's statistics module allows you to create custom views that display the statistics relevant to your business.-
+Rentman's statistics module allows you to create custom views and visuals that display the statistics relevant to your business.

 Add a new statistics view

-Navigate to Statistics from the left navigation column.
+Navigate to poll Statistics from the navigation menu.

 Statistic view types and applications